 Choosing the best ceiling insulation to keep your home comfortable through the seasons, is not the only thing to think about.
 An environmentally friendly option like cellulose insulation gives you the added advantage of being cost effective and allergy free.
 It has also been internationally proven to have the lowest global and local environmental impact during manufacture.

-A well-insulated roof and well-designed home provides year-round comfort.
-And so cutting cooling and heating bills by up to half.
+A well-insulated roof and well-designed home provides year-round comfort – cutting cooling and heating bills by up to half.
 This, in turn, reduces greenhouse gas emissions from appliances within your home.

 Made from pulverised recycled paper, cellulose ceiling insulation is manufactured and treated according to strict guidelines.
 It is fire resistant, vermin resistant and fungal resistant.
 It’s recycled elements also have a much smaller carbon footprint on the environment, preventing newspapers and papers ending up in land fill.

 With most building products, there is generally waste created which has an impact on the environment.
 Cellulose insulation can be recovered and reused on site, when professionally installed.
 This means almost no excess material is wasted.
 Since it is locally manufactured in South Australia, Cool or Cosy can also supply SUPACELL cellulose insulation with a much lower shipping distance from the factory to consumer, resulting in lower fuel emissions.